 In China, stories about ghosts first startled the masses during the Shang Dynasty.
-And to combat people’s fear of the dead returning to haunt the living as spirits, ancient Chinese put in place an elaborate burial practice to supposedly prevent any potential ghostly manifestation.
+And to combat people’s fear of the dead returning to haunt the living as spirits, the ancient Chinese put in place an elaborate burial practice to supposedly prevent any potential ghostly manifestation.

 Failure to observe these rites, however, could put you at risk of a spectral visit!